 Plow truck drivers often work long shifts that often fall on the early hours of the day.
 Due to the lengthy and strenuous shifts, plow truck drivers can become drowsy and inattentive behind the wheel, which could lead to a collision.
 If the driver is bored or trying to stay awake, plow truck operators may engage with distractions just like any other driver, which could cause them to lose control of the vehicle and crash.

 To minimize the risk of a collision and ensure due care is practiced, plow truck owners have a duty to properly maintain their equipment, complete inspections, not over-work the employees, and properly train their employees.
 Whereas, the operators of the plow trucks have a duty of reasonable care such as all other drivers on the roads, but held to a higher standard since driving is their profession.

-Aside from the height of the truck, plow truck drivers most frequently operate in conditions of reduced visibility.
-Bad visibility is the leading cause of snow plow accidents.
-To assist the plow truck operator and everyone else on the road, keep headlights on when weather conditions are poor.
-Clear snow from the entire vehicle.
-Build up of snow or ice on an accelerating vehicle tends to blowing off and can land on another vehicle obstructing their view, and causing an accident.
+Aside from the height of the truck, plow truck drivers most frequently operate in poor weather conditions that reduce visibility significantly, and reduced visibility is the leading cause of plow truck accidents.
+To assist the plow truck operator and all other vehicles on the road, always have your headlights turned on when the weather conditions are poor.
+Beyond using headlights, make sure your entire vehicle is cleared off.
+If snow or ice covers your vehicle, it could prevent other drivers from seeing your vehicle and lights, and you risk the snow and ice blowing off and landing on another vehicle obstructing their view, and causing an accident.

 The bottom line: Poor conditions bring out the snow plows.
 Poor visibility caused by falling or drifting snow greatly reduces a driver’s ability to see other vehicles and people.
 If impossible to avoid driving during bad weather, allow plenty of space between your vehicle and snow plows, and resist the urge to maneuver dangerously around plow trucks.